 The Northwest Territory was split into the Ohio and Indiana territories.
-Harrison became a prominent citizen in the region, leading President John Adams to appoint him governor of Indiana in 1800, where he served from 1801 to 1812.
-As governor, Harrison aggressively negotiated with Native Americans in the region to acquire their territories for the United States.
-During this time, European powers like Great Britain were provoking the natives to attack the settlers.
-Harrison would acquire more than 50 million acres of land from the natives, for often as cheap as two cents per acre.
+Harrison became a prominent citizen in the region, leading President John Adams to appoint him Governor of Indiana in 1800, where he served from 1801 to 1812.
+As Governor, Harrison aggressively negotiated with Native Americans in the region to acquire their territories for the United States.
+During this time, European powers like Great Britain were provoking the Native Americans to attack the settlers.
+Harrison would acquire more than 50 million acres of land from the Native Americans, for often as cheap as two cents per acre.

-Harrison believed that white American settlers could better develop and use the land than the natives.
-He felt that moving the natives farther west, away from the settlers, would make the United States safer.
+Harrison believed that white American settlers could better develop and use the land than the Native Americans.
+He felt that moving the Native Americans farther west, away from the settlers, would make the United States safer.

 Back in 1787, the Founding Fathers banned slavery in the Northwest Territory.
 Despite this, Harrison, who had enslaved servants, supported expanding slavery into the Territory.
-He did, however, hope to prepare many of his slaves for freedom-he even allowed one of them, Jack Butler, to be free.
+He did, however, hope to prepare many of his enslaved servants for freedom - he even allowed one of them, Jack Butler, to be free.